chax-at/transactional-prisma-testing/README.md

 }

 // NestJS specific code: Replace the original PrismaService when creating a testing module
 // Note that it is possible to cache this result and use the same module for all tests.
-The prismaService will automatically route all calls to the currently active transaction function getMockRootModuleBuilder(): TestingModuleBuilder {
+The prismaService will automatically route all calls to the currently active transaction. function getMockRootModuleBuilder(): TestingModuleBuilder {
   return Test.createTestingModule({
     imports: [AppModule],